How to back up my Mac and get the 3-2-1 data protection punch

 Conclusion

-Acronis Cyber Protect Home Office
+formerly Acronis Cyber Protect Home Office

 Other languages available: Deutsch Français 日本語

-Your MacBook carries many important files - personal information, photos, music files, and essential documents.
+Your MacBook carries many important files — personal information, photos, music and essential documents.
 While an Apple device is generally considered safer than its competitors, Macs are also vulnerable to data compromise.

-Accidental deletion, hardware failure, and cyberattacks can corrupt or delete data, often resulting in permanent data loss.
+Accidental deletion, hardware failure and cyberattacks can corrupt or delete data, often resulting in permanent data loss.
 To avoid such a scenario, creating regular, continuous backups of your MacBook is best.

 Acronis

-Why Do I Need to Backup My MacBook?
+Why do I need to backup my MacBook?

 MacBooks provide reliable performance and built-in security features but aren't immune to data loss.
-Whether it's accidental deletion, hardware failure, software issues, natural disasters, or cyberattacks, Mac computers can be compromised, leading to altered, corrupted, or erased data.
+Whether it's accidental deletion, hardware failure, software issues, natural disasters, or cyberattacks, Mac computers can be compromised, leading to altered, corrupted or erased data.

 Unless you implement the means to protect your information, data loss following a breach or compromise can be permanent.
 Instead, you can back up your Mac to ensure all essential information is securely stored away from your primary device.

-You can combine local Mac backups with cloud mac backup software to satisfy the 3-2-1 Rule of Backup.
+You can combine local Mac backups with cloud Mac backup software to satisfy the 3-2-1 Rule of Backup.
 This ensures you'll always have at least one readily available backup copy to initiate recovery.

 You can back up your Mac to external storage using Time Machine, manual backup, or a third-party backup solution.
+First, you need to connect the external drive to your MacBook.
+Let's see how to do so below.

-Steps to Connect an External Storage Device to Mac computers
+Steps to connect an external storage device to Mac computers

 Plug in your preferred external storage device (USB drive, Thunderbolt drive, external hard disk) into the Mac.